GrowInCommunity/.github/profile/readme.md

 ## Current Activity
 ![image](https://github.com/user-attachments/assets/e1e03137-31c6-4322-bee6-d4d8e7f4be57)

 * We are going to sponshor **CNCF KubeCon India-2024** tickets to the folks.
 Soon we'll share he criteria to participate in the challange.
-Stay tuned!
+* 👉 Do visit the [repository](https://github.com/GrowInCommunity/Kubecon-India-2024-sponsorship/blob/main/README.md) for all details.

 ## Our Previous Events
 * GrowIn Community X The CloudOps Community